yubinkarki/mobile-programming/README.md

 # Mobile Programming Practicals

 Hands on with Android Studio for native Android app development for BCA 6th Semester
 Repo broken down into different branches in units for course related topics

 # Unit Coverage

-What each unit covers:

 - Unit 1: Introduction to MP
 - Unit 2: Basic Layout